Prepare for Leadership in Healthcare Organizations

 IHP-501: Global Health and Diversity

-Global Health and Diversity is a problem-based course designed to give students an overview of health promotion issues, explore selected current topics in health and health policy from a national and global perspective, and investigate the consequences these issues have for the health status of individuals, populations, and society.
-This course will provide the theoretical foundation to allow the practitioner to design interventions that promote health and behavior change in the individual client within the community setting.
+Global Health and Diversity is a problem-based course designed to give students an overview of health promotion issues, explore selected current topics in health and health policy from a national and global perspective, and investigate the consequences these issues have for the health status of international populations and society.
+This course will provide the theoretical foundation to allow the practitioner to design interventions that promote health and behavior change in a target population.
 The concepts of health literacy, consumer advocacy, and their impact of health promotion will be explored.

 MKT-660: Marketing Strategies for Not-For-Profit Organizations

 Students in this course apply marketing concepts and practices to not-for-profit organizations.
 This course also explores sources of financial support and strategies for their development.

 MKT-690: Corporate Communications

 This course provides students with an understanding of contemporary issues facing corporations, including consumerism, environmentalism and globalism, and the role of public relations in helping an organization thrive in its environment.
 The four-part public relations process of research and fact-finding, planning and programming, implementing and communicating and evaluating is reviewed.

 This course is intended to help students prepare for management opportunities in service firms that represent the fastest-growing sector of the economy.
 The material focuses on the role and nature of service operations, and the relationship of operations to other business functions.
 The students will develop skills and learn techniques for effective management of service operations.